ToolVS

 Who Should Choose What?

-Choose Asana if: Your team prioritizes ease of use, beautiful UI, and automation.
-Best for marketing, operations, and product teams with 10–200 people who want fast adoption and strong integrations.
+Your team prioritizes ease of use, beautiful UI, and powerful automation.
+Best for marketing, operations, and product teams with 10-200 people who want fast adoption and strong integrations (Slack, Figma, GitHub).

-Choose Wrike if: You manage large portfolios across departments with complex resource allocation, need built-in time tracking, and require enterprise security controls.
-Best for 200+ person organizations or PPM use cases.
+You manage large portfolios across departments with complex resource allocation, need built-in time tracking, and require enterprise security controls.
+Best for 200+ person organizations or project portfolio management use cases.

 Is Wrike better than Asana for large teams?

-Wrike offers better enterprise features (advanced reporting, resource management, time tracking) and more robust security for large organizations.
+Wrike offers better enterprise features — advanced reporting, resource management, time tracking, and SAML + IP whitelist security.
 Asana has better UX and automation for mid-market teams.

 How does Wrike pricing compare to Asana?

-Wrike free plan supports unlimited users (limited features).
-Paid plans start at $9.80/user/month (Team).
-Asana free plan is for 15 users; paid starts at $13.49/user/month.
+Wrike free plan supports unlimited users with limited features.
+Paid plans start at $9.80/user/month.
+Asana free is for 15 users; paid starts at $13.49/user/month.

 What industries use Wrike most?